-- a) The Design-Builder will be required to work with the Department and DCPS through a collaborative design process to advance the Programmatic Ed Specs to a realized Project in accordance with the available project costs.
-The Design-Builder will be required to engage in extensive preconstruction efforts to ensure that the design is developed in a manner consistent with the Department's goals for the Project (e.g., programmatic, budgetary, schedule and quality); to develop a comprehensive project phasing. - b) To provide move coordination and logistics support plan (Part 1 and Part 2) to solicit competitive trade bids for the construction work and to develop an acceptable guaranteed maximum price and corresponding scope and schedule for the work; and to implement the requisite construction and other work necessary no later than the dates outline is Section 1.5 and Section 1.6.
+- a) The Design-Builder will be required to work with the Department and DCPS through a collaborative design process to advance the programmatic Ed Specs to a realized project in accordance with the available Project costs.
+The Design-Builder will be required to engage in extensive preconstruction efforts to ensure that the design is developed in a manner consistent with the Department's goals for the Project (e.g., programmatic, budgetary, schedule and quality); and to develop a comprehensive project phasing. - b) To provide move coordination and logistics support plan to solicit competitive trade bids for the construction work and to develop an acceptable guaranteed maximum price and corresponding scope and schedule for the work; and to implement the requisite construction and other work necessary no later than the dates outline in Section 1.6.
 The Design-Builder will be required to provide a "turn-key" Project ready for occupancy by DCPS and shall be responsible for all items of cost except for those items set forth in Section 2.12 of this RFP.
-Furthermore the Department requires that between Part 1 and Part 2 work, the school must be fully functional for its attended use.